BabyleneRodriguez/BabyleneRodriguez/README.md

 ## About

-I am Babylene G. Rodriguez, 20 years old from Taytay, Rizal and I was born on November 7, 2002.
+I am Babylene G. Rodriguez, 20 years old from Taytay, Rizal.
 A Junior majoring in the Bachelor of Computer Science from the College of New Era University-Main Campus.

 Video editing, photography, and programming are one of the things that fascinate me.
 Furthermore, when it comes to technical specialties I am proficiently skilled in Eclipse, HTML, CSS, and IBM DB2 Database.
 I am deeply resolved to refining my technical skills and constantly honing them by surfacing my fullest potential.